code-tj/nihol/README.md

-# Nihol
+# NIHOL
-Micro-framework for web applications by IceCool (code.tj team).
+Micro-framework for developing web applications by code.tj team.